PetroIvaniuk/llms-tools/README.md

 [Vicuna Team](https://lmsys.org/about/)|||[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/)|
 [TII](https://www.tii.ae/)|||[Falcon](https://huggingface.co/blog/falcon)|

+- [Prompt2Model](https://github.com/neulab/prompt2model) - a system that takes a natural language task description (like the prompts used for LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment
+- [Giraffe](https://blog.abacus.ai/blog/2023/08/22/giraffe-long-context-llms/) - a new family of models that are finetuned from base LLaMA and LLaMA2
 - [AgentBench](https://github.com/THUDM/AgentBench) - the first benchmark designed to evaluate LLM-as-Agent across a diverse spectrum of different environments
 - [Platypus](https://platypus-llm.github.io/) - a family of fine-tuned and merged Large Language Models (LLMs) that achieves the strongest performance and currently stands at first place in HuggingFace's Open LLM Leaderboard as of the release date of this work
 - [ToolBench](https://github.com/OpenBMB/ToolBench) - open-source, large-scale, high-quality instruction tuning SFT data to facilitate the construction of powerful LLMs with general tool-use capability